How Many Credit Cards Do I Need?

 The number of credit lines you need really depends on personal preference and your ability to manage the debt.
 At the same time though, it’s important to note that the number of accounts you have does have some impact on your credit score.
 With that in mind, we’ve put together the information below to help you understand how the number of credit cards you have relates to your credit score and what this means for your overall financial strategy.

 Just keep in mind that all of the strategy below really only applies if you are financially stable and able to manage debt effectively on your own.
 If you are having trouble with debt, another credit card probably won’t get you where you need to be.
-Instead, call Consolidated Credit today at or take the first step now by completing an online request for assistance.
+Instead, call Consolidated Credit today at for a free debt and budget evaluation from a certified credit counselor.

 Number of accounts and your credit score